DelNov/T-Flows/readme.md

 # User requirements <a name="user_req"></a>

-There is no point in denying that successful use of a software package depends on the quality, robustness and intuitivity of the software itself, but also on the user's previous experience.
+There is no point in denying that successful use of a software package depends on the quality, robustness and intuitiveness of the software itself, but also on the user's previous experience.
 This is even more true for open source software, particularly open source scientific software such as T-Flows.
 In this section we list some background knowledge required from you in